-D12 Report the lowest grade earned for any course that may be transferred for credit:
+D12 Report the lowest grade earned for any course that may be transferred for credit: C

-D13 Number Unit Type D13 Maximum number of cr transferred from a two- 64 Credit Hours
+D13 Number Unit Type D13 Maximum number of credits or courses that may be Unlimited Cr.
+Hrs. transferred from a two-vear institution: Orillitilled CI.
+IIIS.

-D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: Unlimited Credit Hours D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 15.00 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00
+D14 Number Unit Type D14 Maximum number of credits or courses that may be nber of credits or courses that may be 0 transferred from a four-year institution: Unlimited Cr.
+Hrs.

+D15 Minimum number of credits that transfers must complete 40.0- 11 at your institution to earn an associate degree: 18 Cr.
+Hrs.

+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:

+30 Cr.
+Hrs.

-D17 Describe other transfer credit policies: Must have official transcript sent from previous school.
-Transcript issued to student will not be accepted.
+D17 Describe other transfer credit policies:

+CDS-D Page 13